2012 REAL ESTATE LEGISLATION

 CB 25 - Utility Cost Disclosure and Home Energy Audits

-STATUS: Passed in Committee (subject to final Council vote)
+(subject to final Council vote)

 This bill requires the seller of residential property (four or fewer units) to disclose, "on written request," the prior 12 month energy consumption to buyers who submit an offer to purchase.
 The bill exempts new construction, transfers between family members, bank sales, estate and tax sales (basically, mirroring the exemptions in the State Property Condition/Disclosure forms).
 The bill clearly stipulates that the information is supplied without warranties.